PyxelM/alucinara/content/lore/creation-story.md

 Without all three ingredients, the Darkness is simply unmoving, unthinking, and static.
 When inhabiting any unsuitable body, such as a corpse, the Darkness immediately tries to take the path of least resistance to the Pond once more.

 When darkness doesn't return to the Pond, this is because the Darkness is simply inhabiting a body.
 For example, tar pits can exist on planetary bodies, as the Darkness is inhabiting the applicable planet, and organic compounds can exist in living beings, as the Darkness is inhabiting a living being.
-### The Realms
-Following the shattering, each realm was ordered according to stability.
-The realm known as the 0th was fully stable, positioned at the centre of the Pond.
-The next realms, the co-essent[^1] 1st and -1st, were placed on opposite sides of the 0th and, going outward, each realm following the last was positioned in a clock-wise spiral shape around the centre.
-There are practically infinite realms, with the only limit on their accessibility being their ease of access.
-#### Realm Accessibility
-Going further from the centre, each realm would become more susceptible to the influence of [Alucinara](phenomena/alucinara.md).
-For example, the 0th realm features virtually no Alucinara energy except for in the cores of the oldest stars.
-Another realm, such as the 2nd, has a lot more, and spell-casting is orders of magnitude more common.
-The -3rd is abundant in Alucinara energy, dangerously so.
-#### Alucinara Gateways
-The realms become more and more difficult to enter with an [Alucinara Gateway](phenomena/alucinara-gateway) going outward from the centre of the Pond.
-This is due to their vast distance, finding paths through the pond becomes more and more consumptive of energy, effort, and concentration with the more realms one has to pass.
 ## Hierarchy of Beings
 [See Main Article Here](lore/heirarchy-of-beings.md)
 ## Species of the Realms
 In every realm, many many species had developed.
 The species of the 0th realm had developed and arose with little to no knowledge or experience at all with Alucinara.
 That is, until a supernova had blasted the Earth with it.
 ### The Supernova
 In 80 [MyBS](lore/sarvaran-calendar.md), the shockwave created when the First Judge was destroyed had finally reached the Earth; the first supernova.
-As the Judge had created [alucinara](phenomena/alucinara.md) upon it's death, the supernova was rich in alucinara energy, resulting in the mass-frequencial shift of 1% of all matter affected.
+As the Judge had created [alucinara](phenomena/alucinara.md) upon it's death, the supernova was rich in alucinara energy, resulting in the mass-essential shift of 1% of all matter affected.

 There was virtually no destruction on that day, but the many living beings affected were now displaced.
 In the blink of an eye, masses of creatures were dispersed into the essent realms from the 0th.
 A lot of them went on to be hunted by the native predators, leading to the rapid need for evolution.
 ### New Species